Federal Contractor Program

-The VETS-4212 Report are due on September 30, 2019.
-Federal contractors and subcontractors are encouraged to complete and submit the reports online through our website at: VETS-4212
+The VETS-4212 Report is due on September 30 annually.
+Federal contractors and subcontractors are encouraged to complete and submit the reports online through our VETS-4212 Reporting Application website.

-The U.S. Department of Labor (DOL), Veterans' Employment and Training Service (VETS) is responsible for administering the requirement under the Vietnam Era Veterans' Readjustment Assistance Act of 1974 (VEVRAA), 38 U.S.C.
-4212(d), that Federal contractors and subcontractors track and report annually to the Secretary of Labor the number of employees in their workforces who belong to the categories of veterans covered under the affirmative action provisions of the Act.
+The U.S. Department of Labor (DOL)'s Veterans' Employment and Training Service (VETS) is responsible for administering the requirement under the Vietnam Era Veterans' Readjustment Assistance Act of 1974 (VEVRAA) (38 U.S.C.
+4212(d)) that federal contractors and subcontractors track and report annually to the Secretary of Labor the number of employees in their workforces who belong to the categories of veterans covered under the affirmative action provisions of the Act.

 Federal contractors and subcontractors completing the VETS-4212 Report are to provide information on the number of employees and new hires during the reporting period who are protected veterans' defined as: